 Options Proposed - a.
-Objections to the Traffic Regulation Order: 2022B programme
+Objections to 2023A Programme

-- 3.7 The Sub-committee is asked to consider the feedback received against each scheme in Appendix 1 and Appendix 2 and make the following decisions: - Agree with objections the recommended proposal will be removed from the programme and will not be implemented

-- Overrule objections the recommended proposal will be implemented, as advertised. - Amend a proposal an amended proposal will be implemented, provided such proposed modifications do not compromise the legality of the consultation process and resultant Traffic Regulation Order.
+- 3.7.
+The Sub-committee is asked to consider the feedback received against each scheme in Appendix 1 and make the following decisions: - Agree with objections the recommended proposal will be removed from the programme and will not be implemented; - Overrule objections the recommended proposal will be implemented, as advertised; or - Amend a proposal an amended proposal will be implemented, provided such proposed modifications do not compromise the legality of the consultation process and resultant Traffic Regulation Order.
 The detail of that amendment will need to be agreed by the Sub-Committee and officer representatives at this meeting.